Leo-Adventure/CS216-Algorithm-Design/README.md

 The question B is about the dynamic planning and interesting derivation of formula.

+## OJ 8 Dynamic Planning

+The question A is about the simple count dp.

+The question B is about the difficult DP with CDQ divide

 ## Assignment1 Report on modern CPU caching

 Please write a simple report to introduce the caching mechanism used in modern CPUs.
 Try to answer the following, but not limit to, questions in your report.